GBeuneker/Inkdier/_posts/llustrations/219-08-28-Illustration-18.md

 ---

 This ridiculously cute bat species is very small; it only is about 3 inches in length!
+It gets its name from the tufts of white hair on its shoulder, referring to decorations worn on the shoulders of certain uniforms!